YeliseyKlimenko/scraping_test/README.md

 scrapy crawl yelp_spider -a category="Contractors" -a location="Texas City, TX"
 ```
 5. The results will be saved in a json file in the results folder in project root directory.

+Note: To scrape yelp.com, you have to disobey robots.txt.
+This results in the site blocking access from your network (returns 503 status code).
+That can interfere with the scraping process.